aetherknight/build_minecraft_java_7_launcher/README.md

 ## Usage

-The script takes the path to the original Minecraft.app launcher, and it will create a new launcher that uses a shell script instead of the JavaApplicationStub used by Apple's Java 6.
-The new launcher script should work with either Oracle's Java 7+ or Apple's Java 6.
+1. Download the latest zip of the repository: https://github.com/aetherknight/build_minecraft_java_7_launcher/archive/master.zip

+2. Unzip it

+3. Run "Build Java 7-compatible Minecraft Launcher.app"

+4. When prompted, choose your original Minecraft launcher

+5. When prompted, pick a location and name for the launcher it will create.

-To create the new launcher:
+6. Done.
+Use the new launcher!

-    ./build_minecraft_java_7_launcher /path/to/Minecraft.app /path/to/Minecraft-newlauncher.app

-This approach is taken in order to avoid storing the bootstrap.jar or app icon in a repository.